 - Flyers may be posted on any unassigned bulletin boards, with standard staples, push pins or tacks.
 Oversized, staple-gunned and/or indecorous flyers/posters will be removed.
 Flyers soliciting for private services taking place in this facility (unless authorized by staff) are strictly prohibited and will be removed.
 This includes private swim lessons and personal training.

-- Threatening, intimidating or harassing behavior directed toward staff and/or others will result in expulsion, police services notified, and criminal charges if warranted.
+- Threatening, intimidating or harassing behavior directed toward staff and/or others will result in expulsion, loss of membership, police service notification, and criminal charges if warranted.